benjaminoakes/benjaminoakes/README.md

 👋 Hi, I'm Ben (he/his)

-I'm an engineer at Doximity, primarily writing in Ruby.  ([We're hiring](https://grnh.se/99729aa61us)!)
+I'm an independent software engineer, primarily writing in Ruby.  ([I'm available for hire!](https://www.benjaminoakes.com/hire/)!)

 Other passions, in no particular order: